JackieLin0123/JackieLin0123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I'm **Juekai Lin (zh: 林觉凯)**, an undergraduate at the School of Computer Science and Technology, Tongji University, majoring in Software Engineering with a focus on Machine Intelligence.
-My research interests lie in **Multimodal Intelligence， Large Language Models and Time Series Modeling**.
+My research interests lie in **Multimodal Intelligence, Large Language Models and Time Series Modeling**.

 Over the past one and a half years, I have been actively engaged in research at the **MAIL of Tongji University and East China Normal University**.
 I have had the privilege to be advised by [Assoc.
 Prof. Bo Jin](https://cs.tongji.edu.cn/info/1063/2768.htm) and [Asst.
 Prof. Wenhao Li](https://cs.tongji.edu.cn/info/1121/3280.htm), and to collaborate closely with senior colleague **Yunyang Cao**.
 I am deeply grateful for their guidance and support, which have greatly enriched my undergraduate research experience and helped me build a solid foundation for pursuing advanced studies in AI.